scastaneda40/StreamLab/README.md

 - The media processing pipeline is simulated for demonstration purposes; actual transcoding is not performed.
 A pre-baked HLS URL and fabricated QC markers are used for playback.
 - The deployment strategy on Render showcases practical application deployment with continuous integration, while leveraging AWS for managed services.
 - Attention has been paid to accessibility (A11y) in the frontend UI.
+- **Known Issue:** Clicking "Publish" currently results in duplicate entries in the catalog (e.g., "Inside Out" and your video appearing twice).
+This is under investigation.